 - Diversified income streams (for investors seeking income)

-"It's important for investors to work with their advisors to understand alternative investments and how they can complement their long-term goals," says Taback.
+"It's important for investors to work with their investment professionals to understand alternative investments and how they can complement their long-term goals," says Taback.

 "There are also considerations that investors will need to understand before deciding if alternative strategies are right for their portfolios, such as different investment risk considerations, liquidity considerations, and, depending on the strategies/funds used, potentially tax-reporting considerations."